 Are you a new Karate student or a student that started training later in life who struggles with your kicks?
-Have you tried everything from stretching, weight lifting routines, new fitness trends to painful movements that promise results but your are not seeing any improvement in your kicks?
+Have you tried everything from stretching, weight lifting routines, new fitness trends with painful movements that promise results but your are not seeing any improvement in your kicks?

 We see great kickers, people like our instructors and world class Karate competitors, who we want to kick like but no matter how hard we train or how many questions we ask, we cannot kick like them.
 Why is this?